Cristina Kahlo

-Cristina Kahlo y Calderón (1908–1964) was the sister of artist Frida Kahlo.
+Cristina Kahlo y Calderón (7 June 1908 – 8 February 1964) was the sister of artist Frida Kahlo.
 Frida painted a portrait of Cristina, titled Portrait of Cristina, My Sister, and Diego Rivera, Frida's husband, also portrayed Cristina Kahlo in his work.
 Cristina, with whom Rivera had an affair, was painted by Rivera in the nude.

 Personal life

 Cristina Kahlo y Calderón was born June 7, 1908, and was the youngest daughter of the Kahlo family.
 Her parents were Guillermo Kahlo and Matilde Calderón.
 Guillermo Kahlo, who worked as a photographer, had a previous marriage in which he had two children before his wife died.
 Cristina and Frida had two other sisters, named Matilde and Adriana, and two half sisters named María Luisa and Margarita.
 Cristina was eleven months younger than Frida, and the pair were very close.
 The Kahlo y Calderón family lived in a house built by Guillermo in Coyoacán, Mexico.

 Cristina came from a meager background but her father, Guillermo, a photographer during the Mexican Revolution when there was hardly a market for photographs, provided for her education.

 Cristina later married and had two children, Isolda and Antonio.
 Cristina's abusive husband left her after the birth of Antonio.
 When Frida and Diego Rivera returned to Mexico as successful painters, Cristina acted as subject for both artists.
-She was one of Diego's favorite subjects, and he often painted her in the nude.
-Soon after her husband left, Cristina and Diego began an affair.
+She was one of Rivera's favorite subjects, and he often painted her in the nude.
+Soon after her husband left, Cristina and Rivera began an affair.